Cocoa Programming for Mac OS X (4th Edition)

-Aaron Hillegass is the founder of Big Nerd Ranch and the developer of the very popular Campwhere iPhone app.
+Aaron Hillegass is the founder of Big Nerd Ranch.
 A former employee at NeXT and Apple, he has twenty years experience with Objective-C and Cocoa.
 Aaron wrote "Cocoa Programming for Mac OS X," the standard text on developing Mac applications.

 Adam Preble learned Cocoa programming from the first edition of this book.
 After too many years of professional C/C++ development, today Adam writes Mac and iOS applications at Big Nerd Ranch, where he is also a Cocoa instructor.
 He is frequently filling in the gaps between work and family time with pinball machine software development and countless other projects.